Guide Food

 Read more Book a Table

 Yum cha over at David’s in Prahran is no joke.
 Open on Saturdays and Sundays, the light and airy space plays host to some serious dim sum situations.
-Pick your time (12pm or 2pm on Saturdays, and 11:30am or 1:30pm on Sundays) and shuffle in with some mates and an empty tum ready to fill.
+Pick your time (12pm or 2pm on Saturdays, and 11.15am or 1.30pm on Sundays) and shuffle in with some mates and an empty tum ready to fill.

 Opened by David Zhou almost 20 years ago — and starting out as a small tea store on Chapel Street — this reincarnation of David’s knows its prawn dumplings from its pork buns.
 Specialising in country Shanghai food, you’ll be grazing away and throwing down dumplings as fast as they come out (remember to chew).
-Go for unfussy, chill vibes and stay for the fact that the food doesn’t stop coming — it’s bottomless, and they deliver each dish at lightning speed.
+Go for unfussy, chill vibes and stay for the fact that the food doesn’t stop coming — it’s bottomless, it’s delicious, and they deliver each dish at lightning speed.

 Read more

 Simon Lay, Founder of Simon’s Peking Duck, was a living legend in Melbourne.
-He was well-known for tossing his famous duck pancakes while serving customers, plus his sense of humour and loveable nature made him an unforgettable part of the city’s dining experience here.
+He was well-known for tossing his famous duck pancakes while serving customers, plus his sense of humour and lovable nature made him an unforgettable part of the city’s dining experience here.
 Sadly, he passed away back in 2018, and while Simon’s Peking Duck Chinese Restaurant will never be the same, it survives in his honour and lives up admirably to his legacy of making the best Peking duck in Melbourne.

 This Box Hill classic serves up traditional Chinese fare with personality and style.
 If you’re here, it’s probably for the Peking duck, and there are two options as to how it’s served.
 Option one comes with pancakes, spring onion, cucumbers and its special plum sauce.
 It is served alongside stir-fried bean shoots with duck meat and duck bone soup with bean curd.
 Option two skips the bean shoots and instead comes with duck stir-fried with handmade crispy noodles.
 Both ways, it must be said, are outstanding.